 Gaeltacht

-The Aran Islands are an official Gaeltacht region, which means that locals speak Irish as their primary language.
-If you want to see traditional Irish culture alive and well the Gaeltacht areas across Ireland are a treat; from trad sessions to GAA sport clubs and beautiful scenery, there is so much to experience.
-Gaeltacht areas are tourist friendly and the majority of people living there are fluent in English as well as Irish.
+The Aran Islands are an official Gaeltacht region, meaning locals speak Irish as their primary language.
+If you want to see traditional Irish culture alive and well, the Gaeltacht areas across Ireland are a treat; from traditional sessions to GAA sports clubs and beautiful scenery, there is much to experience.
+Gaeltacht areas are tourist-friendly, and the majority of people living there are fluent in English as well as Irish.

 Annual Red Bull cliff diving

-Did you know that the annual Red Bull cliff diving event has taken place on the Aran islands, specifically in Inishmoore in 2012, 2014 and 2017.
-It was actually meant to take place in 2020, but was postponed due to the pandemic.
+Did you know the annual Red Bull cliff diving event occurred on the Aran islands, specifically in Inishmoore, in 2012, 2014, and 2017?
+It was actually meant to take place in 2020, but it was postponed due to the pandemic.

-It is no surprise that the Aran islands have been used so frequently for the Red Bull Cliff diving competition, the breath taking island provides stunning views and plenty of steep cliffs.
+It is no surprise that the Aran islands have been used so frequently for the Red Bull Cliff diving competition.
+The breathtaking islands provide stunning views and plenty of cliffs.

 Dun Aengus